-POLICY STATEMENT
+POLICY STATEMENT(S)

-- I. Based upon our criteria and assessment of the peer-reviewed literature, osteochondral autografting, and allografting using one or more cores of osteochondral tissue, are considered medically appropriate for treatment of cartilaginous defects caused by acute or repetitive trauma in the knee, when ALL of the following criteria are met: - A. Body Mass Index (BMI) of less than 35; - B. Age 49 years or younger; - C. Absence of inflammatory arthritis or other systemic disease affecting the joints; - D. Presence of ALL of the following imaging or arthroscopic findings: - 1.
+- I. Osteochondral allograft/autograft transplantation (OATS)/mosaicplasty is considered medically appropriate, when ALL of the following criteria are met: - A. Body Mass Index (BMI) of less than 35; - B. Individual is age 49 years or younger; - C. Absence of inflammatory arthritis or other systemic disease affecting the joints; - D. Presence of ALL of the following imaging or arthroscopic findings: - 1.
 Kellgren-Lawrence Grade II or less on radiograph; and - 2.
 Normal articular cartilage at the lesion border (contained lesion); - E. A full-thickness distal femoral articular surface (i.e., medial condyle, lateral condyle, or trochlea) or patellar chondral defect that has been identified with ANY of the following: - 1.
 CT arthrogram; - 2.
-MRI and the Modified Outerbridge Classification is Grade III (3) or IV (4); or - 3.
-Arthroscopy and the Outerbridge Classification is Grade III (3) or IV (4); - F. Additional imaging findings required based on procedure type: - 1.
-Osteochondral autograft transplants and mosaicplasty also require: Small (i.e., ≤2.5 cm2 total) chondral defects with sharp, definite borders surrounded by normal-appearing hyaline cartilage; or - 2.
-Osteochondral allograft transplants also require: Larger (i.e., ≤ 10.0 cm2 total) chondral defects with sharp definite borders surrounded by normal appearing hyaline cartilage; - G. Absence of a Modified Outerbridge Classification grade III or IV corresponding 'kissing lesion' defect of the distal femur (trochlea, condyles), patella, or tibia is required when performed for femoral and patellar chondral lesions;

-H. Physical exam demonstrates BOTH of the following findings:
+MRI and the Modified Outerbridge Classification is Grade III or IV; or - 3.
+Arthroscopy and the Outerbridge Classification is Grade III or IV; - F. Additional imaging findings required based on procedure type: - Osteochondral autograft transplants and mosaicplasty also require a small (i.e., ≤ 2.5 cm2 total) chondral defects with sharp, definite borders surrounded by normal-appearing hyaline cartilage; or - 2.
+Osteochondral allograft transplants also require a large (i.e., ≤10.0 cm2 total) chondral defects with sharp definite borders surrounded by normal appearing hyaline cartilage; - G. Absence of a Modified Outerbridge Classification Grade III or IV corresponding 'kissing lesion' defect of the distal femur (trochlea, condyles), patella, or tibia is required when performed for femoral and patellar chondral lesions; - H. Physical exam demonstrates BOTH of the following findings: - 1.
+A stable knee with intact or reconstructed ligaments (ACL or PCL) and menisci; Note: A concurrent ligament stabilization or meniscal procedure at the time of OATS would be acceptable; and